-Curricula are innovative with its integration of faith, simulation, and caring.
-Content themes reflect current trends in health care and nursing, and standardized testing benchmarks at each level ensure that students meet national benchmarks in preparation for immediate graduate professional nursing practice and for the future of health care.
+The 2016 curricular template is innovative with its integrated faith, simulation, and caring.
+The revisions reflect current trends in health care and nursing, and standardized testing benchmarks at each level ensure that students meet national benchmarks in preparation for immediate graduate professional nursing practice and for the future of health care.
 For further information regarding this curriculum revision, please contact the School of Nursing.